Adrian White (musician)

-In 2000, Adrian rejoined FLA for more touring in Europe and the WGT Festival leaving the band in 2006 after the Artificial Soldier tour.
+In 2000, White rejoined FLA for more touring in Europe and the WGT Festival leaving the band in 2006 after the Artificial Soldier tour.
 In 2003 he pulled double duty, joining FLA side-projects Delerium and Conjure One for a sold-out North American tour.

-On 17 December 2010, Reset announced the return of Adrian White with the band at the same time they announced a concert to celebrate its 15th year of existence.
+On 17 December 2010, Reset announced the return of White with the band at the same time they announced a concert to celebrate its 15th year of existence.

 In 2014, White joined the Canadian hardcore punk band SNFU for its Canadian and European touring.
-In 2018, Adrian White began playing drums for Men Without Hats, doing a Canadian tour in 2018 and a 38-date tour in the USA in 2019.
+In 2018, White began playing drums for Men Without Hats, doing a Canadian tour in 2018 and a 38-date tour in the US in 2019.